 Preventing employee-involved vehicle accidents

 If an employer has a driver on the road, whether operating a company vehicle or a personal vehicle, the employer can be held responsible for the employee's actions via the legal doctrine of respondeat superior.
-However, by putting in place a set of policies that incentivize safe driving and use motor vehicle record checks to determine whether a driver should be on the road, an organization can protect itself from liability.
+However, by maintaining policies that incentivize safe driving and use motor vehicle record checks to determine whether a driver should be on the road, an organization can protect itself from liability.
 (Read our guide to establishing a driver safety program.)